Uceeyjudy/Uceeyjudy/README.md

 - 👋 Hi, I’m @Uceeyjudy
-- 👀 I’m interested in Frontend Developement and Cloud DevOps Engineering
+- 👀 I’m interested in Cloud, DevOps and SRE Engineering
 - 🌱 I’m currently learning and developing myself
-- 💞️ I’m looking to collaborate on Software Engineering
+- 💞️ I’m looking to collaborate on Cloud, DevOps and SRE Engineering
 - 📫 You can reach me likedIn and twitter.
 - https://uceeyjudy.github.io/Uceeyjudy/